 Based on their make-up and nutritional value, you’ll want to cook thighs with this in mind.

 As a leaner meat, chicken breast cooks faster and often needs either oil or butter to cook with.
 When cooking chicken breast, you’ll want to avoid overcooking the meat or the texture can become too dry and leathery.

 In contrast, due to their higher fat content, cooking chicken thighs longer allows the juicy thighs to release more of their poultry flavor.
 With a longer cooking time, thighs also become more tender.
 Thus, patience is key.
-For example, in grilling a chicken thigh, you’ll want to take time to rotate the chicken over time, so the fat doesn’t cause a flare-up on a part of the thigh.
+For example, when grilling a chicken thigh, you’ll want to take time to rotate the chicken over time so the fat doesn’t cause a flare-up on a part of the thigh.

 When cooking either kind of meat, make sure to add your sauce at the end so it doesn’t burn.
 To season, you can partner your chicken with a spice rub, marinade, or herbs.

 Salt and pepper are a must but don’t stop there.
 Take your inspiration from an Indian chicken recipe by adding curry powder and peanut sauce.
 Or perhaps infuse your chicken with a Mexican style with lime and chile powder.
 The kitchen is a place for your creativity to thrive!

 cooking boneless skinless Chicken thighs

 Add salt to your boneless skinless chicken thighs about 15 minutes before they’re done cooking.
 Salt can help absorb some of the moisture in the chicken, but it will retain its natural juices better when served.

 I like to use olive oil, so the seasoning sticks better, but it also helps get juicy meat.